jreisinger/docs/data/notes/sec/basics.md

 There's no secure system.
 There are just more or less secure systems.

-You need some level of security.
-To achieve it you need patience, vigilance, knowledge and persistence.

 # Goals

 CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security goals: